 A full greenhouse is meant to be used for year-round growing, especially in colder climates.
 If your needs are simpler then a cold frame might be more appropriate.
 These are rather meant to protect plants from the harsh weather than to provide a year-round growing environment.
-Cold frames come in all sizes but many are small and meant for individual beds or a collection of plants, like this Palram 3’x 3’ cold frame.
+Cold frames come in all sizes but many are small and meant for individual beds or a collection of plants.
 There are some major advantages and benefits to using cold frames instead of just leaving plants exposed.

 Why should you use a cold frame?